mikeball/pure/README.md

 - top level fn checks?
 - condition exists in set/list [:oneof :a :b :c "err"]
 - handle custom check for username taken, but not used by current user
+- should we allow default value for a field?
+- timeofday, dayofyear, dayofweek types?
+- transforms, such as upper/lower/proper case?